Skip to main content

 1 Block Community GIM

-2 Block rotation which includes concurrent experience in peri-operative medicine and obstetrical medicine
+2 Block rotation which includes concurrent longitudinal experience in peri-operative medicine and obstetrical medicine

-1 Block of additional Obstetric Medicine at another site
+1 Block of additional Obstetric Medicine in Toronto at Mount Sinai

 1 Block Cardiac Diagnostics (ECG/Holter/Stress Testing)